BerlinVagrant/vagrant-dns/README.md

 ## Usage

 In addition to your networking config, configure a toplevel domain and a `host_name` for your machine.
+Optionally, configure a set of free matching patterns.
 Global configuration options can be given through the `VagrantDNS::Config` object:

 ```ruby
 Vagrant::Config.run do |config|